yuhuayc/yuhuayc.github.io/_pages/about.md

 ## <a name="edu"></a> Education
+*ETH Zürich*\
-2020, PhD in Computer Vision and Machine Learning, *ETH Zürich*
+2020, PhD, Computer Vision and Machine Learning\
-2015, MSc in Electrical Engineering and Information Technology, *ETH Zürich*
+2015, MSc, Electrical Engineering and Information Technology\

-2013, BSc in Physics, *University of Science and Technology of China*
+*University of Science and Technology of China*\
+2013, BSc, Physics\

 ## <a name="pub"></a> Selected Publications